 You’ve tried washing and scrubbing, but the discoloration and oxidization on your late model vehicle’s headlamps don’t seem to go away.
 With the buildup of moisture and exposure to the elements, this common problem can dim your visibility, diminish the look of the vehicle, and can require time and energy to address.

-5. Finally, we apply a generous amount of Detail Addict G-2500 Polish to a a electric buffer and work the surface until it becomes smooth and oxidation free.
-The G-2500 polish, the same we use in our detailing package, contains the fine abrasives needed to remove tiny contaminates from surfaces like glass, metal and paint.
+- Apply a generous amount of Detail Addict G-1500 Polish to a a electric buffer and work the surface until it becomes smooth and oxidation free.
+(The G-1500 polish, contains the fine abrasives needed to remove tiny contaminants from surfaces like glass, metal and paint.)